Ayehu/custom-scripts/CONTRIBUTING.md

 1. Become an Ayehu Certified IT Automation Engineer!
 While it is not necessary to complete this step, we do recommend you to become a certified engineer.
 For more information please refer to the [Ayehu Automation Academy](https://ayehu.com/resources/ayehu-automation-academy%20-/).

-2. Write new scripts!

-3. Export your custom scripts!
+2. Write new scripts in the language of your choice, like Python, PowerShell, Perl, Go, or whatever you prefer!

-4. You should now be ready to create a pull request!
+3. You should now be ready to create a pull request!

 ## Create a Pull Request on GitHub